Category Archives: Favorite

 2. Remember: The only competition in life — if you must think of it that way — is to know yourself as fully as possible, and act with maximum authenticity towards that truth.

-3. Remember: All things considered, you have it good — many around the world would kill to switch places and inherit every single one of your problems.
+3. Remember: All things considered, you have it good — so many around the world would kill to switch places and inherit every single one of your problems.

 Linux Internals: How /proc/self/mem writes to unwritable memory